JSON-LD

 Indexed Values

 JSON-LD contains an indexing mechanism that associates specific indices with associated values.
-From a Scala perspective, these look like instances of Map[Key, Value], where Key and Value are dependent on the kind of indexing.
+From a Scala perspective, these look like instances of Map[Key, Value]

 Index Maps

-In data indexing, the Key is a string that represents a key.
+is a string that represents a key.
 The result is an index map.

 There is no semantic meaning associated with the key, so only the type of the value is needed.
-You can create an index map using bindIndexMap.
+You can create an index map using bindIndexMap

 val athletes = schemaOrg("athletes").bindIndexMap